willgeary/willgeary.github.io/_posts/2016-05-19-causes-of-death-in-new-york.markdown

 **A few data requests for the DOHMH:**

 * DATE: Please include the dates of each death, rather than simply the year.
-* AGE: Please include the age of individual at their time of birth.
+* AGE: Please include the age of individual at their time of death.

 Below, let's use Python and several of its popular libraries to load, clean and explore the data.